bartomolina/codart/README.md

 Both the token metadata and the link to the image are hosted on the Art Blocks servers.
 Some may argue that Art Blocks could use a decentralized storage like IPFS to store this information, but in reality, and this is something specific for generative art NFTs, even in the case that the Art Blocks servers become unavailable, the code to be able to reproduce the image will be still accessible on-chain.
 [This is a good post](https://medium.com/the-link-art-blocks/how-on-chain-is-art-blocks-5ccd553dd370) about Art Blocks and decentralization if you're interested in this topic.

-So how can you access the script and the token hash (the random number generated at the time of minting the NFT that will produce the unique output)?
+So how can you access the script and the token hash (the random number generated at the time of minting that will produce the unique output)?
 Back to the AB Core V3 contract in etherscan, we can retrieve the collection script and the token hash with the functions tokenIdToHash and projectScriptByIndex respectively:

 ![415000195 Hash](https://www.codart.io/415000195-hash.png)